 - Modifying the VESDA fire suppression system to require two smoke inputs prior to water release.

-IMEG also worked with Argonne for budgeting and infrastructure conceptual planning for the next supercomputing system, anticipated to arrive in 2016.
-Since these supercomputers do not exist when planning begins, initial planning is based heavily on assumptions and input from the super computer vendor community.
+IMEG also worked with Argonne for budgeting and infrastructure conceptual planning for the next supercomputing system.
+Since the supercomputers do not exist when planning begins, initial planning is based heavily on assumptions and input from the supercomputer vendor community.
 Planning begins prior to Argonne knowing which computer vendor they will select.
 After the vendor is selected, these assumptions are confirmed in an iterative process by the vendor.
 At each stage, IMEG updates the infrastructure planning and budgeting.
 This process typically requires several iterations.
 Construction of the infrastructure improvements begins prior to the computer being fully designed and tested so that the infrastructure is in place and ready for connection when the computers arrive.